The First Dental Visit for Children up to Two Years of Age.

 Try to get your little sprout in to see us either six months after your child’s first tooth comes in or by age one…whichever comes first.
 We have this great saying in pediatric dentistry, “Get it done by age one.”
 And when we say get it done, we want to help your child establish a dental home, and begin feeling comfortable here.

-With children this age, we’ll ask parents to help out during the appointments.
+For the first dental appointment for children under 2, we’ll ask parents to help out during the appointments.
 Your child may even sit in your lap.
 One thing to remember, crying is okay during the first few exams.
 (For your child that is.)
 Dentistry is a completely foreign concept for such a young child.
-Over time we’ll build trust.
+Over time we’ll build trust and comfort.

 At this first visit, we’ll examine the mouth and look for signs of decay, oral disease, and any history of trauma to the teeth.
 We’ll also check on gum health and make sure that teeth are growing and developing normally.
 Depending on your child’s cooperation level, we may clean your child’s teeth with a simple toothbrush or use our dental spin brush and tools to remove any stains or deposits on the teeth.
 Dr. Kady and the Pediatric Dentists at Sprout will assess your child’s systemic and topical fluoride status, and provide the necessary fluoride and counseling required for your child’s individual needs.

 The goal of these baby visits is preventive care and dental education.
 Coming to Sprout gives your child an advantage.
-The Doctors at Sprout Dental will educate you on how to prevent baby tooth decay and answer any questions you might have about your child’s teeth.
+The children’s dental specialists at Sprout Dental will educate you on how to prevent baby tooth decay and answer any questions you might have about your child’s teeth.
 It’s important to understand that your dental health directly affects your child’s dental health.

 At this first appointment, we’ll cover topics including teething, bottle use and breastfeeding, no-spill training cups, pacifiers and thumb sucking, diet, injury prevention, fluoride, and oral hygiene instructions.